seojiny/Customer-Segmentation-Analysis/README.md

 ## Data Description

-There were total 3900 unique customers that made a purchase at this store.
+There was a total 3900 unique customers that made a purchase at this store.

 The main variables of interest within the dataset were: